 - The office of Evaluation and Assessment will track students who fall in the categories detailed above.

 - For students who qualify for the program, names will be forwarded to the Director of Learning Support and Accessibility Services as well as the Preclinical Education Dean.

 - The Preclinical Education Dean will contact the student to notify them that they will be required to participate in the MSGP and provide a formal introduction to the Office of Learning Support and Accessibility Services.

 - Students will have an initial meeting to help create a study strategy and plan for success.

 - A minimum of bi-weekly check-ins to monitor progress will be required (the Director of Learning Support and Accessibility Services may increase the number of check-ins if deemed necessary).

-- After performing above 2 standard deviations from the mean on any summative assessment, the student will complete the program and no longer be required to check-in routinely.
+- Once a student no longer performs at or below 2 SD from the mean through an entire block of assessment, the student will complete the program and no longer be required to check-in routinely.
 The student may of course continue to utilize services of the Learning Support office if desired.

 - Students who have previously been in the program may be required to return to the program if their subsequent performance warrants it.